msokol98/QuizMaker/README.md

 The JSON web token should be stored in the client's web browser.
 When using APIs that require a valid JWT,
 frontend code needs to provide the following request header: Authorization: `Bearer ${jwt}`

+### Database Structure

+A relational database persists the following entities:
+* User
+* Quiz
+* Question
+* Answer

+User has a one-to-many relationship with Quiz because users can create many quizzes.
+Quiz has a one-to-many relationship with Question beecause a quiz can have many questions.
+Question has a one-to-many relationship with Answer because a question has at least two answers.

+Hibernate and Spring Data JPA are used to automatically map Java objects to entities persisted in a PostgreSQL database.

 ### Built With
 These are the major technologies that I used to create this web application.